bmillare/dj3/README.md

-# issues
-due to old version pomegranate dependency, currently does not work with jdk9, will need to try updating pomegranate in the standalone jar to see if it fixes the issue

 # dj3
 A reference template for distributing Clojure apps as a single executable `clj` file.
 You simply add a special header to the top of any `clj` file and it will suddenly be executable.
 (After `chmod +x the file.clj`).
 While this project is personally used extensively, the code is shared mainly as a proof of concept and reference design.